 This is a good moment to note that the IRS no longer considers computers as “listed property.”
-Listed property is anything that can be used personally and professionally, like your car or cell phone.
+Listed property is anything that can be used personally and professionally, like your car.
 The IRS has special rules for them.

 Removing computers from that category did two things:

-- It eliminated the recordkeeping requirement.
-Taxpayers no longer have to maintain detailed logs of their use to claim the deduction.
+- Eliminate the recordkeeping requirement: Taxpayers no longer have to maintain detailed logs of their use to claim the deduction.

-- It created conformity with normal depreciation rules.
-These rules offer more flexibility, and I’ll explain exactly what it means below.
+- Create conformity with normal depreciation rules: These rules offer more flexibility, and I’ll explain exactly what it means below.